frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 update the security domain to use LDAP instead, and used a parameter in CS.cfg to determine whether the data was in LDAP or files.

+(*edewata*) I think all system/default profiles should remain file-based and all custom profiles should be LDAP-based.
+It will make a clean separation: system profiles are owned by us (Dogtag developers), custom profiles are owned by the admin.

+I think all system/default profiles should remain file-based and all custom profiles should be LDAP-based.
+It will make a clean
+separation: system profiles are owned by us (Dogtag developers), custom profiles are owned by the admin.

+The system profiles will be read-only.
+This way we will be able to update the system profiles without writing any upgrade scripts because the files will be updated automatically by RPM.
+Just one requirement, all server instances must be upgraded to the same version.

+If the admin wants to change a system profile, they can clone it into a custom profile and make the changes there.
+The custom profiles cannot have the same names as the system profiles, so there's won't be any conflict/confusion, and no need to support a "restore" command.
+In general we won't need to write upgrade scripts for custom profiles except if we change the LDAP schema.

 LDAP schema
 ^^^^^^^^^^^